Traveler’s Checklist: Protect Your Health While You Travel

 Do Your Research

-Don’t travel without access to your health care information.
-Sign up for Blue Access for MembersSM (BAM) before you pack your bags.
+Don’t travel without access to your health plan information.
+Make sure you set up your Blue Access for MembersSM account before you pack your bags.
+You can access coverage information, look for providers in your network and more in your BAM account.

 Bring Your Member ID Card